chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 }
 ```

-Note that when using these approaches to subscribe to events you might lose some functionality in the custom inspectors that are included in this package.
-For example, you might lose references in the listener list on event assets.
+Note that when using these approaches to subscribe to events, some functionality in the custom inspectors that are included in this package might be lost.
+For example, the functionality to click on `UnityEngine.Object` references in _Scriptable Event_ assets.